BMG-Black-Magic/Telegram-Webhook-Spammer/README.md

 Have you ever came across a telegram webhook being used in a piece of malware?
-Send them the bee movie much love
+Send them the bee movie.
+much love :3
 - qmvt

       Clone the repository: